 Nothing is wasted:

-|We convert used cooking oil into the raw material for sustainable fuels|
+|We recycle cooking oil into the raw material for sustainable fuels.|

-What happens to the oil collected?
+What happens to the oil we collect?

-Efficient and climate neutral collection service
+Efficient and climate-neutral collection

-a carbon neutral Europe by 2050
+Partnering for a carbon-neutral Europe by 2050

-Stargate project for greener aviation
+Collaborating for greener aviation

 Sustainability and certificates